m-shimizu/RoboCupRescuePackage/README.md

         $ telnet localhost 3000
         (and you can see spawing a robot into a gazebo window)

-       * Tempollary method to control robot
+        * Temporally method to control robot
         (After a robot spawned by abave method, open another terminal)
         $ cd ~/RoboCupRescuePackage
         $ source ./.bashrc.USARGazebo
         $ cd build
         $ ./robot_teleop pioneer3at_with_sensors 2
-        robot_teleop is a program to control a robot which have a plugin "SkidSteerDrivePlugin" through topic "/vel_cmd".
+        "robot_teleop" is a program to control a robot which have a plugin "SkidSteerDrivePlugin" through topic "/vel_cmd".
         The 1st argument is the model name.
 Please check it in the model name tree in the left sidebar of the gazebo window.
+If you see a different name like "pioneer3at_with_sensors_0", replace the 1st argument with it.
-        The 2nd argument is kind of plugin.
+        The 2nd argument is a plugin type number defined in this program.
 Do not change.
         To stop this program, push control key and C key on your keyboard at same time.

 ## Status at 2015.3.11